 • Notify the Surplus Property Coordinator at extension 86931 or via e-mail to provide information regarding the types of items and volume for transfer.

-• Complete an EICR form listing all items for transfer to surplus.
-Please Note: Grant and Trust Fund (ETF) equipment require pre-approval from the Inventory Specialist, ext.83748 before they are eligible surplus items.
+• Complete an EICR form listing all items for transfer to Surplus Property.
+All items to be surplused must be recorded on an EICR form, regardless if they have an ID decal or not.
+The EICR form must be approved by the Department Head.
+Please Note: Grant and Equipment Trust Fund (ETF) equipment require pre-approval from an Inventory Specialist before they are eligible surplus items.

-• Submit a work order to the Facilities Management Work Order Control Center for items that are too heavy or cumbersome for one person to handle.
+• Submit a work request to Facilities Management in AIM for items that are too heavy or cumbersome for one person to handle.
 The Surplus Property Coordinator will assist in making that determination.
 The Surplus Property Coordinator will pick up small items from your department within seven working days.

 • Group surplus computing equipment in a central location (if possible) for PC Services to pick up.

-• Keep form with the equipment for pick up.
+• Keep the EICR form with the equipment for pick up.

-• Follow distribution instructions at the bottom of the EICR form to ensure that JMU decal #’s are removed from your inventory.
+• Mail the approved EICR form with PC Services' receiving signature to Fixed Assets @ MSC 5704 to ensure that JMU decal numbers are removed from your inventory.

-• Please Note: Grant/Trust Fund (ETF) computer equipment require pre-approval from Plant Fund Accounting before they are eligible surplus items.
+• Please Note: Grant/Equipment Trust Fund (ETF) computer equipment require pre-approval from Fixed Assets before they are eligible surplus items.

-• The following should be completed by the Motor Pool staff prior to any vehicle’s transfer to Surplus Property:
+• The following should be completed by the Transportation staff prior to any vehicle’s transfer to Surplus Property:

 • Remove toolboxes, accessories, etc. to be retained